pingcap/tidb-operator/en/benchmark-sysbench.md

 In this test:

 - TiDB 3.0.1 and TiDB Operator 1.0.0 are used.
-- Three instances are deployed for PD, TiDB and TiKV respectively.
+- Three instances are deployed for PD, TiDB, and TiKV respectively.
 - Each component is configured as below.
 Unconfigured components use the default values.

 PD: